January 07, 2012

 fries.
 Many times, people top a baked potato with unhealthy options such as cheese, sour

 cream, or bacon.
-Although these options are not very healthy, there are plenty of options that are.
+Although these options are not very healthy, there are plenty of options that are. contribute to an expanding waistline.
+This is not true unless you are eating more calories than

 your body is burning.
 An example of a balanced and healthy meal that contains a baked potato